ksr1807/Vermietungs-Betriebs-_und_Heizkosten-Abrechnung/README.md

-file Kosten.accdb has to be in subfolder database
+file "Kosten.accdb" has to be in subfolder "database"